ninaroby/quickstart/README.md

-# quickstart
+# Javascript Visual Quickstart Guide (Ninth Edition)

-Javascript - Visual Quickstart
+These are my notes and exercises for learning Javascript with the Quickstart Guide